Common sole

 The common sole, Dover sole, or black sole (Solea solea) is a species of flatfish in the family Soleidae.
 It is one of the largest fish in the Solea genus.
-It lives on the sandy or muddy seabed of the northern Atlantic and the Mediterranean Sea where it often semi-immerses itself in the substrate.
+It lives on the sandy or muddy seabed of the northern Atlantic and the Mediterranean Sea where it often partially immerses itself in the substrate.
 The upper side is greyish-brown while the underside is white.
 It grows to a maximum length of about 70 cm.
-The species is prized as a food fish, being caught mostly by trawling on the seabed.
+The species is prized as a food fish, being caught mostly by bottom trawling on the seabed.